 Outsourcing benefits administration can save companies significant time and money.
 By outsourcing, companies can use their HR professionals for more strategic areas like attracting and retaining qualified employees.
 Outsourcing also allows companies to provide high-quality services while saving costs.
 Employee Benefits Administrators (EBA) offers cost-effective benefits administration services that can help companies save both time and money.

-READ MORE Family Chiropractic Business Plan Example
+READ MORE Inline Hockey Service Business Plan Example

 EBA’s main focus for marketing will be small to medium-sized employers with under 500 employees.
 The industry or type of business does not matter.
 EBA will network with HR professional organizations, attend meetings, and sponsor events to educate companies about their services and build relationships.
 They will also use direct mailings, informational packets, and brochures to reach potential clients.
 Additionally, EBA will leverage their website and online presence to market their services to a wider audience.